Interesting Courses You Might Take When Earning Your PhD in Forensic Psychology

 Advanced Issues in Forensic Psychology

 In this seminar-style course, you’ll apply problem-based learning to cases and scenarios such as juvenile delinquency, terrorism, and human trafficking.
 You’ll examine current trends and issues in forensic psychology and form a consultative group with other doctoral degree students.
-You’ll also develop skills and expertise necessary to serve as forensic consultants and expert witnesses and address the ethical challenges faced by forensic psychologist professionals.
+You’ll also develop skills and expertise necessary to serve as forensic consultants and expert witnesses and address the ethical challenges faced by forensic psychology professionals.

 Disaster, Crisis, and Trauma